krylosov-aa/context-async-sqlalchemy/docs_sources/docs/api.md

 a single transaction.

-Use `auto_close=False` if you’re using a test session and transaction that you close manually elsewhere in your code.
+Use `auto_close=False` if you’re using a test session and transaction that you close elsewhere in your code.

-Use `auto_close=True` if, for example, you want to call a function in a test that uses a context bypassing the middleware, and you want all sessions to be closed automatically.
+Use `auto_close=True` if you want to call a function in a test that uses a context while the middleware is not active, and you want all sessions to be closed automatically.

 ---